minter/rod_the_bot/README.md

 The scheduler will run at 10am in your time zone every day.
 It will post some scores/standings information at that time.
 If there is no game for your team that day, it will then silently exit.

-If there is a game, it will post some team preview information (scoring, goaltending, etc) over the next 90 minutes.
+If there is a game, it will post some team preview information (scoring, goaltending, season-series context, official radio, ticketing, etc.) over the next 90 minutes.
 It will also enqueue the game feed job to start checking the data feed approximately 15 minutes before the game start time, and will run every 30 seconds until the game is marked as a final.
-Once the game is final, it will enqueue the post-game jobs (final score, three stars) to run once and quit until tomorrow.
+Once the game is final, it will enqueue the post-game jobs (final score, three stars, game recap, and condensed game) to run once and quit until tomorrow.
+Recap videos that fit Bluesky's ten-minute and upload-size limits are attached directly; videos outside those limits fall back to the official NHL link.

 ### Checking the logs